gburatti/noa-fe-code-challenge/README.md

 This depends on your base skill, probably anything between 1 and 3 hours.

 ## Submission
-To submit your solution, create a PR for this repo and ask a review.
+Fork the repo, create a PR and ask a review.